 Environmental Quality advises everyone to use common sense when wildfire smoke adversely impacts air quality.
 What you should do depends on the air quality index and your personal health status.
 When air quality is in the "unhealthy for sensitive groups" to "unhealthy" range, people who are in sensitive groups (including those with respiratory conditions, the elderly and young children) may experience health effects during outdoor activities.
 To decrease the potential for health issues, sensitive groups of people should limit prolonged or strenuous outdoor activity.
-People reacting to smoke to the extent that it affects breathing should seek immediate help from a medical provider.
 Please direct general health-related smoke questions to the Health and Human Services Department of Operations at 866-207-2880.
+Anyone experiencing difficulty breathing due to smoke should seek medical help immediately.